 Succulents are regarded as easy maintain plants.
 Nevertheless, if they do not get their requirements fulfilled, they will start to turn their leaves yellow.

 You are encouraged to take out any dead leaves from the plant as well as from the soil.
 So that insects and bugs cannot survive there.

-Possible reasons and solutions for yellow succulent leaves
+Possible reasons and solutions for Succulent leaves turning yellow at bottom

 Frequency of watering